 In Famous Men Who Never Lived, Chess takes the aporia of individual experience under global capital identified by Jameson and intensified in the relationship between macroeconomics and domestic space, and, through the speculative convention of the multiverse, performs a double divergence.
 Though it is based on forms of alienation, this double divergence has a positive ethical dimension.
 First, the house itself, like the city, consists of ‘multiple centralities’ and acquires its unique character through the embodiment of divergent but interconnecting experiences.
-Second, the house’s restoration enshrines divergence through the active memorialization of experience that would otherwise be marginalized and thus offers a symbolic alternative to, or divergence from, the narrative of amnesiac homogenization Schulman calls ‘the gentrification of the mind’.
+Second, the house’s restoration enshrines divergence through the active memorialization of experience that would otherwise be marginalized and thus offers a symbolic alternative to, or divergence from, the narrative of amnesiac homogenization Schulman calls the gentrification of the mind.
 Sleight’s house therefore becomes a space in which a capitalist-realist narrative of socio-economic ‘progress’, of gentrification’s inevitability, meets resistance.
 The multiverse ensures that gentrification – of the neighbourhood and the mind – remains only one of myriad ‘unactualized possibles’ (Thrift 2008: 14).
 Different forms of regeneration, more committed to heterogeneity and long memory, are equally possible.

 N. K. Jemisin’s The City We Became: Gentrification, the right stuff and the white stuff

 If Famous Men Who Never Lived offers an alternative narrative of urban change, one which subtly challenges gentrification’s inevitability or completeness and its ‘ability to erase collective memory’ (Moskowitz 2017: 176), The City We Became polemically advocates resistance.
-Proceeding from the conceit that cities are living entities, ‘born’ into their ipseity after a long period of development and ‘built to incorporate newness’ (2020: 46), the novel opens in New York City, whose avatar is a queer, black, homeless graffiti writer, just before ‘[t]he cord is cut and the city becomes a thing of its own’ (2020: 8).
+Proceeding from the conceit that cities are living entities, ‘born’ into their ipseity after a long period of development and ‘built to incorporate newness’ (2020: 46), the novel opens in New York City, whose avatar is a queer, Black, homeless graffiti writer, just before ‘[t]he cord is cut and the city becomes a thing of its own’ (2020: 8).
 The avatar, known as The Primary, acts as ‘midwife’ (2020: 8) but finds himself pitted against powerful forces intent on thwarting the city’s birth and establishing an alternative urban space.
 In the opening chapter, ‘the harbingers of the enemy’ take the form of a ‘Mega Cop’ (2020: 13, original emphasis), whom The Primary destroys, but who leaves a ‘taint’ in the substance of the city, ‘spreading with every car that passes’ and creating ‘a foothold’ for the enemy (2020: 16).

 After The Primary is left exhausted by the battle, the job of protecting the city passes to four other avatars.
-Manny, a queer black man in his late 20s, embodies Manhattan.
+Manny, a queer Black man in his late 20s, embodies Manhattan.
 Brooklyn’s avatar is Brooklyn ‘MC Free’ Thomason, a middle-aged city councillor and former rapper whose power derives from music.
 Bronca Siwanoy, a lesbian Lenape woman in her 60s who works at the Bronx Art Center, is The Bronx’s representative.
 Queens is embodied in Padmini Prakash, a 25-year-old, heterosexual Tamil graduate student with mathematical skills.
 With the aid of Veneza, who becomes Jersey City’s avatar, as well as avatars from Hong Kong and Sao Paulo (characters whose inclusion underlines the novel’s conception of NYC’s interconnectedness and planetarity), the boroughs embark on an epic battle against the ‘Woman in White’ and her arrayed forces.
 The latter are determined not only to halt the city’s birth but also to replace it with a version from an alternative dimension.